canonical/tdx/README.md

 - Start the TD guest

-If you have cloned this repository, the script wil be in guest-tools.
+If you have downloaded this repository, the script wil be in guest-tools.

 ```bash
   $ cd guest-tools